antongoransson/EITF05/README.md

 # Perfom SQL-injection

-* Register user with a username such as: a' OR 'x'='x
+* Register user with a username such as: a' OR 'x'='x (including the apostrophes)
 * Change putOrders($username) in html/sql/db.php
 * Add: